elegant-scipy/elegant-scipy/markdown/ch1.markdown

 ```

 We can see that Pandas has kindly pull out the header row and used it to name the columns.
-The first three columns are information about a gene.
-The ID of the gene, what chromosome it is on, and how long the gene is.
+The first column gives the name of the gene, and the remaining columns represent individual samples.

-The remaining columns are IDs for the individual people who were tested, along with the name of the lab that performed the testing (Argonne National Laboratory for the first few).
-Let's extract out the data that we need in a more useful format.
+We will also needs some corresponding metadata,
+including the sample information and the gene lengths.

 ```python
 # Sample names